Fort Delaware

 DESCRIPTION

-Fort Delaware, located in Fort Delaware State Park is a well-built, pentagonal-shaped military fortress, complete with a dungeon.
-Besides being constructed as a defense fort, the fort also was a prison for pirates, privateers, political prisoners, and deserters.
-However, it is mostly known for Housing Confederate POWs during the Civil War, and was used as part of the coastal defense networks of World War 1 and World War 2.
+Fort Delaware, located in Fort Delaware State Park, is a well-built, pentagonal military fortress, complete with a dungeon.
+Besides being constructed for military defense, it was also a prison for pirates, privateers, political prisoners, and deserters.
+However, it is mostly known for housing Confederate POWs during the Civil War, as well as serving as part of the coastal defense network in World War 1 and World War 2.

 Fort Delaware is made of gneiss, granite, brick and cement.
-It’s design has not only beauty in mind, but adds structural ideas to evenly distribute the mass weight of the structure to avoid putting too much pressure on any one spot of the foundation.
+Its design has not only beauty in mind, but seeks to evenly distribute the weight of the structure so as to avoid putting too much pressure on any one spot of the foundation.
 Well-placed arches are an example of this forward-thinking design.

-Like a self-contained aircraft carrier, Fort Delaware was a self-contained very small city that had all the services and areas needed by those who were stationed here or being forced to be guests of the Federal Government.
-Fort Delaware State Park is a Center of Historic Civil War interpretation.
-What makes it all very interesting is that there are reenactors dressed as Civil War soldiers and workers who are going about their duties here.
-Visitors can watch a blacksmith at work, help a laundress, take part in the firing of a gunpowder charge of an 8-inch gun, etc.
+Like a self-contained aircraft carrier, Fort Delaware was a self-contained very small city with all the services and areas needed by those stationed here, including those who were there against their will as guests of the Federal Government.
+Fort Delaware State Park is also a Center of Historic Civil War interpretation.
+What makes it all very interesting is that there are reenactors dressed as Civil War soldiers and workers go about their duties.
+Visitors can watch a blacksmith at work, help a laundress, take part in the firing of an 8-inch gun gunpowder charge.

-On the Fort Delaware Tour, the visitors can see all the areas that existed here for daily living.
-Prisoner barracks, mess hall, officer’s kitchen, ordnance room area, officers quarters, Dungeon and west end of Endicott section of fort are areas that are very interesting indeed; especially with the reenactors are doing their jobs.
+On the Fort Delaware Tour, visitors can see all the areas that once existed here for daily living: prisoner barracks, mess halls, officers kitchens, ordinance rooms, officers quarters, and dungeons.
+All the areas that are very interesting indeed, especially when the reenactors are doing their jobs.
 These are the same places where the Ghost Tours are held, in September and October.
 Diamond State Ghost Investigators lead three types of tours: An Extended Tour, a Three House Tour and a Skeptics Tour.

 Another favorite event every year in May is the “Escape from Fort Delaware Triathlon!”
 Participants run along the same path used by the Fort’s 52 Civil War prisoners who managed to break out and swim across the river.